Prince Hall Freemasonry: Grand Lodge of Ireland

 Having been rejected by colonial American Freemasonry, Hall and 14 other men sought and were initiated into Masonry through Lodge No. 441 of the Grand Lodge of Ireland on March 6, 1775.
 This military lodge was attached to the 38th Foot (renamed "The 1st Staffordshire Regiment") in 1782.
 The Lodge was attached to British forces stationed in Boston during the colonial period.

 Hall and other free black men founded African Lodge No. 1 and he was elected Master.
 Other African Americans included Cyrus Johnston, Bueston Slinger, Prince Rees, John Canton, Peter Freeman, Benjamin Tiler, Duff Ruform, Thomas Santerson, Prince Rayden, Cato Speain, Boston Smith, Peter Best, Forten Horward, and Richard Titley, all of whom were free by birth.

 After the United States gained independence, when men wished to become Masons in the new nation the existing members of the Lodge had to vote unanimously to accept the petitioner.
 That person would be rejected if any white member voted against a black petitioner.
 Discrimination against African Americans persisted for decades.

 Masonic and Grand Lodges generally excluded African Americans.
 Since the votes were anonymous, it was impossible to identify the member who had voted against accepting a black member.
 The effect was that black men who had legitimately been made Masons in integrated jurisdictions could be rejected in a new area.

-The black Masons therefore had limited power.
-When the military lodges left the area following the Revolutionary War, the African Americans were given the authority to meet as a lodge and take part in the Masonic procession on St. John's Day, and bury their dead with Masonic rites, but they could not confer Masonic degrees or perform any other essential functions of a fully operating Lodge.

 Premier Grand Lodge of England

 The African Americans applied to the Premier Grand Lodge of England, and their Grand Master, H. R. H. The Duke of Cumberland, issued a charter for African Lodge No. 459 September 29, 1784, later renamed African Lodge No. 1.
 The lodge was the country's first African Masonic lodge.

-Six years later, on March 22, 1797, Prince Hall organized a lodge in Philadelphia, called African Lodge #459, under Prince Hall's Charter.
+On March 22, 1797, Prince Hall organized a lodge in Philadelphia, called African Lodge #459, under Prince Hall's Charter.
 They later received their charter.
 On June 25, 1797, he organized African Lodge (later known as Hiram Lodge #3) at Providence, Rhode Island.

 Author and historian James Sidbury stated:Prince Hall and those who joined him to found Boston's African Masonic Lodge built a fundamentally new "African" movement on a preexisting institutional foundation.
 Within that movement, they asserted emotional, mythical, and genealogical links to the continent of Africa and its peoples.

 In 1788 John Marrant became the chaplain of the African Masonic Lodge.

 The lodge met in the "Golden Fleece," located near Boston Harbor, during the 1780s and 1790s.
 They later met at Kirby Street Temple in Boston.